parinovK/MacOS-Catalina_Vivobook-S13_S330FA/README.md

 1.Bluetooth
 2.Card Reader (Maybe? not tested)
 3.No HID for Asus fn-keys
-4.if Mac OS is not installed on the hard drive, replace the current EFI with EFI-work! at the time of installation.
+4.if Mac OS is not installed on the hard drive, replace the current EFI with ReEFI at the time of installation.

 # Problem solving
 1) if speakers do not work - check clover-arameters and replace "alcid=21" with "alcid=3"